Jump to Past Projects

 Publication Blog

-Blog Model based malware detectors, such as SVM and neural networks, are vulnerable to so-called adversarial examples which are modest changes to detectable malware that allows the resulting malware to evade detection.
+Model based malware detectors, such as SVM and neural networks, are vulnerable to so-called adversarial examples which are modest changes to detectable malware that allows the resulting malware to evade detection.
 In this project, we develop methods capable of generating functionally preserved adversarial malware examples in the binary domain.
 We develop a method to adversarially harden malware detectors for binary representations under a bit setting constraint.
 Furthermore, we investigate visual hallmarks of robust generalization: good performance against unseen attacks.

 Publication Publication Blog